 Free Thinkers Lodge 2114 was consecrated August 7, 2021.

 After significant delays due to Covid-19, we are very happy to announce our Lodge is fully independent and self-sufficient.
 Consecration was initially approved by the International Order of Le Droit Humain France and scheduled for 2019.
-It was rescheduled for March 2020 but, as you can guess, the week we had picked was the week after everything complete shut down around the globe.
+It was rescheduled for March 2020 but, as you can guess, we were forced to postpone.
 By June 2021, we saw a window for a safe opportunity to bring members from across the US to consecrate our Lodge, perform degree work to advance current members, and celebrate.
 We will continue to mask and meet in person only when members agree it is safe.

 What is the general history of LDH freemasonry in the Pacific Northwest?

 While we have found records of earlier Le Droit Humain members in the Pacific Northwest, the records are incomplete and we do not know why the activities stopped.
 In 2008 a group of people located within a few hours of Seattle were initiated into the Order and became founding members of a Triangle/lodge in Seattle.
 Several of those members became Master Masons and formed the Evergreen Triangle based in Seattle.
 In 2011, the first Portland member joined this Seattle group followed by a second person in 2014.
 By 2019, there were enough members in Portland that it was possible to form Free Thinkers Lodge.